sambvfx/pix/README.md

 Basics
 ------

 Interacting with PIX requires a `Session` object.
 This is the object that manages all the API calls to PIX's REST endpoints.
-A session will login during instantiation.

 ```python
 import pix

 session = pix.Session(
     app_url='https://project.pixsystem.com/developer/api/2',
     app_key='123abc',